WANGAR1/Kibandaski/README.md

 1. Install the required gems: bundle install
 [Include any other installation steps, such as setting up the database or environment variables] Usage
-2. Run the application: ruby app.rb or rails server
+2. Run the application: ruby app.rb
+3. bundle install
+4. bundle exec rake server
+5. bundle exec rake db:migrate db:seed

-3. Open your web browser and visit: http://localhost:3000 (or the appropriate URL) Testing
+Open your web browser and visit: http://localhost:3000 (or the appropriate URL) Testing
 [Optional] Specify instructions for running tests, including any test frameworks used.